Receive notifications

 5. Understand Notification Types

 Payrails sends notifications for various events related to execution and payment state changes.
-Consult the exhaustive list of notification types to understand the different types of notifications you might receive.
+Consult the exhaustive list of notification types to understand the notifications you might receive.

 By following this guide, you'll be well-equipped to receive and handle webhook notifications from Payrails, ensuring that you're always up-to-date with the status of your payment transactions.